Dionne-Lab/catalight/docs/source/user_guide.rst

     An overview of the connections used in the D-Lab system setup.
 Text in green indicates an installable python package, blue represents external programs, and black is hardware.

 ..
 Warning::
-    The following sections describing programatically interfacing with potentially dangerous equipment.
+    The following sections describe programatically interfacing with potentially dangerous equipment.
 This needs to be done carefully!
 Start with small tests of your equipment with some manual safety precautions in place (i.e.block laser beams, know where physical power switches are for heaters, know where the off valves for gas supply lines are).

 **Guides:**